integreat-io/integreat/README.md

 The endpoint will be picked according to the matching properties, unless an endpoint id is supplied as an `endpoint` property of `payload`.

+By default, only fields mapped from the action data will be sent to the source, but set `useDefaults: true` to cast the data going to the source with default values.
+This will also affect the data coming back from the action.

 #### `SET_META`
 Set metadata on a source.
 Returned in the `data` property is whatever the